-Even if your school is not set up to provide the evaluation you were hoping for, the education system is full of personnel with knowledge and training.
-Professional working in your school district may be able to help you identify people in your area who can provide the right testing for your child.
-You may try reaching out to the following staff to inquire about gifted testing:
+Even if your school is not set up to provide the gifted evaluation you were hoping for, the education system is full of personnel with knowledge and training.
+Professionals working in your school district may be able to help you identify people in your area who can provide the right gifted assessment for your child.
+You may try reaching out to the following staff to inquire about gifted identification options:

 This article is provided as a service of the Davidson Institute for Talent Development, a 501(c)3 nonprofit dedicated to supporting profoundly gifted young people 18 and under.
 To learn more about the Davidson Institute’s programs, please visit www.DavidsonGifted.org.